Delta IV

 Payload Fairings

-Delta IV offers a 5-meter-diameter PLF, optimized for the configuration and mission need.
-The Delta IV Medium uses a standard carbon composite bisector design.
-The Delta IV Heavy is available with an elongated carbon-composite bisector or metallic trisector PLF.
+Delta IV offered a 5-meter-diameter PLF, optimized for the configuration and mission need.
+The Delta IV Medium used a standard carbon composite bisector design.
+The Delta IV Heavy was available with an elongated carbon-composite bisector or metallic trisector PLF.

 DeltaIVFairings